kritzikratzi/ofxLemon/readme.md

 # ofxLemon

-This addon packages the [LEMON](http://lemon.cs.elte.hu/trac/lemon) graph for openFrameworks.
+This addon packages the [LEMON](http://lemon.cs.elte.hu/trac/lemon) graph library for openFrameworks.

 It contains: